-Apply for Scholarships and Acceptance into the Drama Program
+Apply for Scholarships and Admission into the Drama Program

 The Drama program awards scholarships annually to students who are formally accepted into the Drama program.
 Formal audition dates are now complete for the 2022-2023 academic year.
 However, if you are still interested in joining the program in Fall 2022, you may be able to arrange an individual audition.
 To be considered for acceptance into the program and a scholarship, please contact Dr. Pursley at firstname.lastname@example.org

 NSU Drama is the hub of theatrical activity on the Tahlequah campus.
 The program offers theatrical performances and a variety of courses in performance, theory, technical theatre, and film, in addition to providing theatrical resources and support for activities such as the Miss Northeastern State University pageant and the Sequoyah Institute's Performing Arts series.
 NSU Drama also provides professional performing and technical theatre opportunities with the River City Players Branson-style summer music productions and presents screenings of National Theatre Live professional productions throughout the year.